Brad Singleton: Representative career

 Singleton has representative honours at youth level, representing England in the under-15 and under-16 age groups.
 He also captained England Academy against the French Schoolboys in a three-test series in 2011.

 In October 2013, Singleton made his sole appearance for England Knights at Salford ahead of the 2013 Rugby League World Cup versus Samoa.
 Singleton started on the bench and picked up a yellow card and one-match ban after fighting with Mose Masoe.

 Singleton was named in Ireland's 2017 World Cup squad and started all three of Ireland's group games, including wins against Italy and Wales, and a loss to Papua New Guinea in Port Moresby.

 In 2022, Singleton again took part in a World Cup warm-up match, starting for Cumbria in a 28–12 victory over Jamaica at Workington.
 In October 2023, he would again play for Cumbria as they defeated a Wales Rugby League Chairman's XIII 23–4 in a testimonial match for Kyle Amor at Whitehaven.
 In September 2025, he was named in Cumbria's 30-man squad to face at Barrow in November.

+Coaching

+Workington Town

+On 28 July 2026 it was reported that he will take the role of head-coach for Workington Town in the RFL Championship from the start of the 2027 season, once current boss Jonty Gorley takes over the Director of Rugby role.